jhap1982/giveituruguay/2003/2003-05-17 - Pepsi Arena, Albany, NY, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Maybe part of JOHN
+5. Maybe part of JOHN
-Universally Speaking
+6. Universally Speaking
-Latest Disgrace tease
+7. Latest Disgrace tease
-Parallel Universe
+8. Parallel Universe
-Breaking the Girl
+9. Breaking the Girl
-The Zephyr Song
+10. The Zephyr Song
-Havana Affair
+11. Havana Affair
-Throw Away Your Television
+12. Throw Away Your Television
-Otherside
+13. Otherside
-Don't Forget Me
+14. Don't Forget Me
-I Could Have Lied
+15. I Could Have Lied
-London Calling tease
+16. London Calling tease
-Right on Time
+17. Right on Time
-Can't Stop
+18. Can't Stop
-Californication
+19. Californication
-What Is Soul? jam
+20. What Is Soul? jam
-Give It Away
+21. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+22. Under the Bridge
-Me and My Friends
+23. Me and My Friends

 ## Notes